-Jean can be found aboard the train on the Brussels-Amsterdam-Brussels route but can also be visited via the traveller's mobile phone.
-It is based on a manifesto by kinetic artist Jean Tinguely, in which he calls on us to throw away our watches, to put the minutes and hours aside.
+Jean can be visited via the traveller's smartphone, on the train, for the duration of a journey.
+It is inspired by a manifesto by the artist Jean Tinguely, in which he calls on us to throw away our watches and to put the minutes and hours aside.

-With Jean, artist Rita Hoofwijk makes a proposal for a new kind of timepiece.
-The focus is not on the clock itself, but on the perception and experience of constant movement: the movement of the train itself; of the body; of fellow travellers boarding and disembarking; of the landscape outside, the changing seasons.
-Jean invites us to lose all sense of time, but meanwhile focuses on the experience of time.
+With Jean, artist Rita Hoofwijk offers a service for a clock-free journey.
+Not the clock, but the perception and experience of constant movement are central: the movement of the train itself; of the body; of fellow travellers boarding and disembarking; the landscape outside; the changing seasons.
+Jean invites us to lose all sense of time and focuses all the more on the experience of time.

-The work of Dutch artist Rita Hoofwijk always stems from a specific location or context.
-It explores the possibilities of the environments in which it resides, either mentally or physically, and seems to ask for a reconsideration of one's initial observation.
-The work materialises in different forms, from spatial interventions and installations to audio and text.
+The work of Dutch artist Rita Hoofwijk always stems from a specific location or context and materialises in different forms, from spatial interventions and installations to audio and text.
 Hoofwijk is currently an artist-in-residence at SoAP Maastricht.
-In 2021, her work is programmed at, among other, De Brakke Grond, KANAL Centre Pompidou and during Oerol Festival.
+In 2021, her work was programmed at, among other, De Brakke Grond, KANAL Centre Pompidou and during Oerol Festival.